AfricaCTN is Trusted by 3200+ Shippers

 The cargo tracking note is a security and customs control measure required by African governments

-Cargo tracking notes are required for customs clearance in port.
-If you do not have it prior to the deadline it could cause delays.
+• Customs Clearance – Cargo tracking notes are required for customs clearance in the destination port.
+If you do not have it prior to the deadline it could cause delays for the importer.

-The cargo tracking note is important when the port authorities are verifying that goods being imported meet all regulations.
+• Trade Compliance – The cargo tracking note is important when the customs authorities are verifying that goods being imported meet all regulations.

 1